proverma/arrow/docs/arrow_cookbook/arrow_extending.rst

 To force NodeJS to look at your local instance of Arrow do the following:

 1. Navigate to the location where Arrow's source code resides
-2. Look for a file called package.json, it will be under: path_to_arrow_source/arrow/node/package.json)
+2. Look for a file called package.json, it will be under: path_to_arrow_source/arrow/package.json)
-3. From within the *node* folder (*arrow/node*), link your local instance of arrow to node by typing:
+3. From within the *arrow* folder, link your local instance of arrow to node by typing:

 ::

   sudo npm link

-You can confirm if the *link* was successful by checking its version
+You can confirm if the *link* was successful by changing Arrow version in package.json ( under arrow/) to 0.0.0

 ::

-    arrow --version
+    "version": "0.0.0",

-You should get:
+ Doing arrow --version, you should get:

 ::